 Many have received credit for the best stretch in program history.
 Former head coach Jim Harbaugh is widely considered the primary catalyst for Stanford's resurgence.
 Current head coach David Shaw has presided over a sustained run of excellence.
 Players like Andrew Luck and David DeCastro were key cogs in some of the best offenses in the nation, Shayne Skov and Trent Murphy in some of the top defenses.
 Strength coach Shannon Turley, widely regarded as one of the best in the nation, has helped reduce injuries and improve functional strength.

 But behind the scenes, another figure has quietly been a major force in the program's resurgence: outside linebackers coach/admissions liaison Lance Anderson.

-Anderson, who played running back and linebacker at Idaho State in the early-1990s, has played a vital role in improving the efficiency and success of Stanford's recruiting efforts as a whole.
+Anderson, who played running back and linebacker at Idaho State in the early 1990s, has played a vital role in improving the efficiency and success of Stanford's recruiting efforts.
 In addition to helping conceive some of Stanford's recruiting strategy, Anderson is the point man for every Cardinal scholarship and walk-on recruit as they go through the school's rigorous admissions process.
 At a program that possesses the most stringent academic standards of any BCS school in the nation, that's no small task.